reznok/CTFWriteUps/SEC-T_2017/DarkMarket/README.md

 - graphql
 - burp

+### Short Solution (tldr;)
+- Create two accounts (account A and account B)
+- Buy an item on account B
+- Delete the order using the userID of account A and orderId from account B
+- Buy a flare gun with your extra money on account A

 So right off the bat, we're given a Log In page and a Products page.
 After checking the Products page, I noticed that there's a Flare Gun with the description:
 > Our best defense system, recommended for usage in quick escapes.
 Perfect for dumpster diving.